Andrerod98/RoleModels/README.md

 5. Install `openssl` https://www.openssl.org/

-6. Generate the certificates by running on the terminal `sh generate-certificate.sh`
+6. Generate the certificates by running on the terminal `sh generate-certificate.sh` inside the certificates folder

 7. Run `npm install` from the RoleModels folder root